Supervisor/supervisor/README.txt

   'logfile' -- Keep process output as determined by log_stdout and log_stderr in this file.
-NOTE: if both log_stderr and log_stdout are true, chunks of output from child stderr and stdout will be intermingled more or less randomly in the log.
-If this is unset or set to 'AUTO', supervisor will automatically choose a file location.
+NOTE: if both log_stderr and log_stdout are true, chunks of output from the process' stderr and stdout will be intermingled more or less randomly in the log.
+If 'logfile' is unset or set to 'AUTO', supervisor will automatically choose a file location.
 If this is set to 'NONE', supervisord will create no log file.
 AUTO log files and their backups will be deleted when supervisord restarts.
 Default: AUTO.

   'logfile_maxbytes' -- The maximum number of bytes that may be consumed by the process log file before it is rotated (suffix